home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 ### Disk sensors

 Similar to the [normal disk sensors](#disk-sensors), there are binary sensors reporting each drive's status.
-These sensors report if a drive has exceeded the maximum threshold for detected bad sectors and if a drive has dropped below the threshold for it's remaining life.
+These sensors report if a drive has exceeded the maximum threshold for detected bad sectors and if a drive has dropped below the threshold for its remaining life.

 ## Switch